Rain leader maintenance and stormwater management keeps your basement dry

-A rain leader is a pipe that connects to your downspouts.
-It takes the water from your roof and gutters, and drains that stormwater far from your home.
-This prevents water problems in your basement and around your home’s foundation.
-Rain leaders are typically found in older homes that built before the 1950s.
-We often come across rain leaders in neighborhoods like Towson, Roland Park, Guilford, and Homeland.
+A rain leader is an underground pipe connecting to your downspouts.
+It takes the water from your roof and gutters and then drains it away from your home.
+Moving water away from your house prevents water problems in your basement and around your foundation.
+Rain leaders are most common in older homes built before the 1950s, and we commonly find them around neighborhoods like Towson, Roland Park, Guilford, and Homeland.

-How often do rain leaders need to be maintained?
+How often do rain leaders need maintenance?

 Does my home have rain leaders?

-However, many older homes have abandoned rain leader systems.
-They are usually disconnected from downspouts, filled with concrete, or buried.
+However, many older homes have abandoned rain leader systems that are disconnected from downspouts, filled with concrete, or buried.
 It is often possible to restore function to a neglected rain leader system, but in some cases, replacement is necessary.